ErebusAZ/Azodu/README.md

 ### Why is Azodu more scalable than other Reddit clones?
-Instead of relying on traditional SQL tech like MySql or Postgres, Azodu uses [Apache Cassandra](https://cassandra.apache.org/_/index.html).
+Instead of relying on traditional SQL tech like MySQL or Postgres, Azodu uses [Apache Cassandra](https://cassandra.apache.org/_/index.html).
 Cassandra excels in handling large volumes of data across multiple data centers with minimal downtime, thanks to its decentralized, masterless architecture.
 This allows for continuous availability and the ability to handle enormous write and read loads by distributing data across multiple nodes.
 Cassandra also has the ability to scale horizontally by simply adding more nodes to the cluster without downtime making it ideal for Reddit-like sites, which may experience unpredictable spikes in user traffic.

 **Traditional SQL scaling**: Your DB server reaches 100% capacity so your only choice is to upgrade to better hardware or create read replicas.
 Both these avenues are extremely expensive.
 And it is the reason why Reddit-like sites can't scale without a massive investment.